oracle-livelabs/security/data-safe/cli/cli.md

     $ <copy>vi example.sh</copy>
     ```

-2. Paste all of your commands into the file (press **Escape** and then **i** before you paste).
+2. Paste all of your commands into the file.
 Insert two `sleep` commands - one after you create the PDF report and another after you generate it so that the program allows time for the operations to complete; otherwise, you will get errors.
 You can also write to the console (using `echo`) before the `sleep` commands to inform the user of the wait time.

     ```text
     <copy>export compartment_id=ocid1.compartment.oc1...